savieman/GeckoToolsAssessment/work-log.md

 22:56 22:05 Fix issue where ingredients with the same name were not possible

 22:05 23:30 Have the front-end use signals for listing the recipes

+# July 2
+12:52 13:10 read about integration testing online and ask about it in the teams channel

+13:10 13:29 Have integration tests mostly working

+13:29 13:54 Fixed last issues I had with two integration tests

+14:10 14:15 Giving an update in the teams chat and making small improvements in the code

+14:15 14:30 Making more small improvements to the project

+14:45 15:20 Work on documentation

+15:20 15:25 Added unsubscribe in angular to prevent memory leaks

+15:30 16:20 Added documentation to README.md

+21:10 21:41 Editing documentation after a second glance